 support planning - Planning activities used to determine the TPFDD sequencing of personnel, logistics, and other support necessary to provide mission support, distribution, maintenance, civil engineering, medical support, personnel service support, and sustainment for the joint force in accordance with the concept of operations.
+(Source JP 5-0)

 supporting plan - An operation plan prepared by a supporting commander, a subordinate commander, or an agency to satisfy the requests or requirements of the supported commander's plan.
-(GFMIG)
+(Source JP 5-0))

-time-phased force and deployment data - The time-phased force and deployment data, non-unit cargo and personnel data, and movement data for the operation plan or operation order or ongoing rotation of forces.
-(JP 1-02, Source: JP 5-0)
+time-phased force and deployment data - The time-phased force and deployment data, non-unit cargo and personnel data, combined with movement data for the operation plan, operation order, or ongoing rotation of forces.
+Also called TPFDD.
+(Source: JP 5-0)